fortunejs/fortune/lib/README.md

 The adapter does not provide ORM-like capabilities, it is just a means to get records into and out of a data store.
 The objects it deals with are just plain objects with no methods attached, so it does not follow the active record pattern.

 There is an important requirement for a primary key per record, which Fortune relies on and is a **MUST** to implement.
 Every record returned by the adapter must have a primary key, which by default is `id`.
-The primary key must be a non-trivial, unique primitive type.
+The primary key must be a string or a number.

 ## Serializer